WICG/capability-delegation/explainers/popup-delegation.md

 ### 1. Event-Scoped Transient Capability Lifecycle on `NotificationEvent`
 Rather than introducing ambient mutable state on `ServiceWorkerGlobalScope`, transient capabilities are tracked per-event execution context:
-- When a trusted `notificationclick` event is dispatched:
+- In the Notifications API when [firing a service worker notification event](https://notifications.spec.whatwg.org/#fire-a-service-worker-notification-event) for a trusted `notificationclick` event:
-  - The User Agent associates an active transient capability token for `"popup"` with that specific `NotificationEvent` instance and its `ExtendableEvent.waitUntil()` promise chain.
+  - The User Agent associates an active transient capability token for `"popup"` with that specific [`NotificationEvent`](https://notifications.spec.whatwg.org/#notificationevent) instance and its [`ExtendableEvent.waitUntil()`](https://w3c.github.io/ServiceWorker/#dom-extendableevent-waituntil) promise chain.
-  - The capability lifespan is bounded by $\min(5000\text{ms}, \text{ExtendableEvent duration})$.
+  - The capability lifespan is bounded by min(5000ms, ExtendableEvent duration).
 Once the event handler completes, its `waitUntil` promise chain settles, or 5 seconds elapse without delegating, the token is invalidated.
   - Because tracking is scoped strictly to the `NotificationEvent`, concurrent background operations (such as incoming `push`, `sync`, or `fetch` events) cannot access or consume the capability.

 ### 2. Initiating Delegation (`Client.postMessage`)
-In the algorithm for `Client.postMessage(message, options)`:
+In the [algorithm for `Client.postMessage(message, options)`](https://w3c.github.io/ServiceWorker/#dom-client-postmessage) on the [`Client`](https://w3c.github.io/ServiceWorker/#client-interface) interface:
 1. If `options["delegate"]` is present and not null:
    - If `options["delegate"]` is not `"popup"`, throw a `NotSupportedError` DOMException.
-   - If the target client is not a `WindowClient`, throw a `NotSupportedError` DOMException.
+   - If the target client is not a [`WindowClient`](https://w3c.github.io/ServiceWorker/#windowclient-interface), throw a `NotSupportedError` DOMException.
    - Let `currentEvent` be the active event execution context of the caller.
-   - If `currentEvent` is not a `NotificationEvent` with an active, unexpired transient capability token for `options["delegate"]`, throw a `NotAllowedError` DOMException.
+   - If `currentEvent` is not a [`NotificationEvent`](https://notifications.spec.whatwg.org/#notificationevent) with an active, unexpired transient capability token for `options["delegate"]`, throw a `NotAllowedError` DOMException.
    - **Consume the transient capability**: Invalidate/consume the capability token on `currentEvent`.
    - Attach the delegated capability identifier to the queued message event task.

 ### 3. Receiving Delegation (`WindowClient`) & Popunder Defenses
-When the User Agent dispatches the `message` event task on the target client's `ServiceWorkerContainer` (`navigator.serviceWorker`):
+When the User Agent runs the [service worker client message event task](https://w3c.github.io/ServiceWorker/#service-worker-container-message-event) on the target client's [`ServiceWorkerContainer`](https://w3c.github.io/ServiceWorker/#serviceworkercontainer-interface) (`navigator.serviceWorker`):
 - If the message task contains a delegated capability `"popup"`:
-  - Set `DELEGATED_CAPABILITY_TIMESTAMPS["popup"]` on the target `Window` to the current high-resolution time (lifespan of 1 second).
+  - Set [`DELEGATED_CAPABILITY_TIMESTAMPS["popup"]`](https://wicg.github.io/capability-delegation/spec.html#tracking-delegation) on the target `Window` to the [current high resolution time](https://w3c.github.io/hr-time/#dfn-current-high-resolution-time) (lifespan of 1 second).
-- **Popunder Defense**: When the client window consumes the token via `window.open()`, the User Agent popup blocker enforces standard window focus and visibility policies (e.g., verifying `document.visibilityState === 'visible'`).
+- **Popunder Defense**: When the client window consumes the token via `window.open()`, the User Agent popup blocker enforces standard window focus and visibility policies (e.g., verifying [`document.visibilityState === 'visible'`](https://html.spec.whatwg.org/multipage/interaction.html#dom-document-visibilitystate)).
 Spawning background popunders from occluded or minimized tabs remains blocked per User Agent security policy.

 ### 4. Monkey-Patch to `window.open()` (Popup Blocker Verification & Unified Consumption)
-In the HTML specification's window open steps:
+Calling `window.open()` invokes [the window open steps](https://html.spec.whatwg.org/multipage/nav-history-apis.html#the-window-open-steps), which evaluates [the rules for choosing a navigable](https://html.spec.whatwg.org/multipage/document-sequences.html#rules-for-choosing-a-navigable).
+In standard browsers, creating a new auxiliary browsing context operates as an [activation-consuming API](https://html.spec.whatwg.org/multipage/interaction.html#activation-consuming-api) subject to popup blocker policies:

-1. **Sandbox Check**: If the calling browsing context is a sandboxed iframe without `allow-popups`, immediately block the popup.
+1. **Sandbox Check**: If the calling browsing context is a sandboxed iframe without [`allow-popups`](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#attr-iframe-sandbox-allow-popups), immediately block the popup.
 Capability delegation never overrides sandbox restrictions.
-2. **Popup Allowed Check**: Verify if:
+2. **Popup Allowed Check**: In [the rules for choosing a navigable](https://html.spec.whatwg.org/multipage/document-sequences.html#rules-for-choosing-a-navigable), when evaluating whether the User Agent permits creating a new auxiliary / top-level navigable:
-   - The relevant global object has active [transient user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation), **OR**
-   - `DELEGATED_CAPABILITY_TIMESTAMPS["popup"]` in the relevant global object is present and not [expired](https://html.spec.whatwg.org/multipage/interaction.html#activation-expiry).
+   - Allow creation if the relevant global object has active [transient user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation), **OR** if [`DELEGATED_CAPABILITY_TIMESTAMPS["popup"]`](https://wicg.github.io/capability-delegation/spec.html#tracking-delegation) in the relevant global object is present and not [expired](https://html.spec.whatwg.org/multipage/interaction.html#activation-expiry).
-3. If neither condition is true, block the popup per standard popup blocker behavior.
+3. If neither condition is true, the User Agent refuses to create the navigable per popup blocker policy (causing `window.open()` to return `null`).
 4. **Unified Consumption**:
    - If transient user activation is present on the global object, [consume user activation](https://html.spec.whatwg.org/multipage/interaction.html#consume-user-activation).
-   - If `DELEGATED_CAPABILITY_TIMESTAMPS["popup"]` is present, clear/remove the `"popup"` entry from `DELEGATED_CAPABILITY_TIMESTAMPS`.
+   - If [`DELEGATED_CAPABILITY_TIMESTAMPS["popup"]`](https://wicg.github.io/capability-delegation/spec.html#tracking-delegation) is present, clear/remove the `"popup"` entry from `DELEGATED_CAPABILITY_TIMESTAMPS`.
    *(Consuming both guarantees that no residual activation or capability tokens linger for subsequent calls).*

 ## Security & Privacy Considerations